 If you have received your propaedeutic diploma within one academic year, your academic results are good and you are a very motivated student, you may apply for a place in the Humanities Lab.

-In addition to reading recent literature on the history of the humanities, we will delve into published and unpublished material (books, diaries, letters, lecture notes) that offers us a glimpse on the humanities in 19th- and 20th-century Leiden.
-Also, if anti-corona measures allow for it, we will visit the library’s Special Collections department, meet with university historian Willem Otterspeer, and make excursions to the Bibliotheca Thysiana and the wonderful collections held at The Netherlands Institute for the Near East.
+In addition to reading recent literature on the history of the humanities, we will delve into published and unpublished source material from the 17th to the 20th centuries (all in English).
+We will encounter inaugural addresses, teaching reports, handwritten letters, and blatantly polemical texts.
+Also, if COVID-19-related restrictions allow for it, we will visit the Bibliotheca Thysiana at the Rapenburg and inspect a collection of clay tablets at The Netherlands Institute for the Near East.

 The student has obtained knowledge of and insight into the history of the humanities.

 The student is able to situate local case studies in larger historiographical debates.